-The taxonomy laboratory was established to identify and preserve reference specimens of the marine animals of southern California.
-We hope that all marine biologists in the area eventually will agree not only on species names and identifying characteristics, but on the best means of recording these and making them available to other scientists.
-As part of our program, we hold periodic meetings of marine biologists to resolve taxonomic problems and to develop keys for animal identification.
-In addition to a reference collection of bottled animals, this laboratory has a reference library of taxonomic literature and two microscopes (Leitz compound, 100X to 1,000X, and Aus Jena stereoscope, 4X to 100X) for examining animals.
+The taxonomy laboratory was established to identify and preserve reference specimens of the marine animals of south- ern California.
+In addition to a reference collection of bottled animals, this laboratory has a reference library of taxonomic literature and three microscopes (Leitz compound, 100X to 1,000X) and Aus Jena and Nikon stereoscopes, 4X to 100X) for examining animals.

 The toxicity laboratory is a large aquarium room in which ocean water (hauled from Marineland) is used for many kinds of experiments.
-Four 340liter (90-gallon) glass tanks and sixteen 150-liter (40-gallon) tanks are kept at 12°C by external cooling baths.
-Each aquarium has its own individual pump and filter so that natural seawater is recirculated through the filter several times a day.
+Four 340-liter (90-gallon) glass tanks and sixteen 150-liter (40-gallon) tanks are kept at 12°C by external cooling baths.
+Each aquarium has its own individual pump and filter so that natural seawater is re- circulated through the filter several times a day.
 Two flow-through systems of five 20-gallon tanks each are used for testing the toxicity of low levels of metals.
-In the last year, this capability has been increased by the addition of seventy jars and fourteen 5-gallon tanks for experiments on invertebrates.
+In the last year, this capability has been increased by the ad- dition of seventy jars and fourteen 5-gallon tanks for experiments on invertebrates.